kwameopareasiedu/react-simple-widgets/src/collection/list-view/usage.md

 -   `sort?: IListViewSort`

     If specified, the sorting feature will be enabled.
-This displays the sorting icons on the column headers.
-The `sort` prop is an object whose properties are described below:
+This displays the sorting select above the widget with the order button beside it.
+The `sort` prop is an object with the following
+    structure:

+    ```
+    {
+        columns: Array<string>,
+        columnIndex: number,
+        order: ListViewSortOrder,
+        onSort: (columnIndex: number, order: ListViewSortOrder) => void
+    }
+    ```

     -   `columns: Array<string>`